 You will remain in the hospital after the operation.
 Since the prosthesis is immediately stable under movement and pressure, you may begin ambulating one day after the operation.
-If necessary, as advised by your surgeon, you may be asked to wear a cervical collar for a few weeks after the operation to support your spine.
+If necessary, as advised by your surgeon, you should wear an orthopaedic corset for a few weeks after the operation to support your spine.